 Pips Railway Carriage, South Petherton

-One of my favourite places to eat brunch (breakfast, lunch, dinner or sweet treats in fact) in Somerset, I regularly rave about this place to anyone who’ll listen.
+Pips Railway Carriage Cafe is one of my favourite places to eat brunch in Somerset (and breakfast, lunch, dinner or sweet treats in fact).
+I regularly rave about this place to anyone who’ll listen.
 And I’m not alone, it’s so blooming good, especially if you’re eating out with young kids.

 The quirky cafe is made up of a cosy 1850s railway carriage with themed compartments – choose from Botanical, Under the Sea, Orient Express and Circus.
 There’s also a double decker bus with seating under-canopy beside it, as well as on the vehicle itself (sure to blow a transport-loving toddler’s mind).